5-string - 6-string - 4-string

-Length, Scale Length, and Number of Frets?Spanish-style Classical guitars, which Parlor guitars were based on in the first place, tend to have the 12th fret right where the neck joins the body.
-Dreadnought guitars tend to have 14.
-Parlor guitars often get caught in the middle.
-All things being equal, the 14-fret version should be longer and possibly have a longer scale length.
-But that's not universal.
+Length, Scale Length, and Number of Frets?Spanish-style guitars, which German and North American guitars were based on in the first place, tend to have the 12th fret right where the neck joins the body.
+Modern acoustic guitars tend to have 14 - which dates from about 1934.
+Some guitars labeled "parlor" have 14 frets.

-If you're used to big guitars like dreadnoughts, you'll probably be more comfortable with a 14-fret guitar.
+If you're used to big guitars like Dreadnoughts, you may find a 14-fret guitar more satisfactory.
 If you're used to classical guitars or just starting out, a 12-fret guitar should serve your purposes just fine.
-If you are small, you may find a 12-fret guitar easier to adjust to.

 If you're used to classical, and just want a parlor to take to parties, you can probably find one with a neck you're comfortable with.
 If you are new to guitar, small-handed, or used to dreadnoughts or electrics, you'll probably be more comfortable if you avoid a wider neck.

 What if I Want a Retro-Look?As you shop for these, you'll notice that many at the lower end of the price range are deliberately "retro," copying the look of "starter guitars" from the 1930s-1960s.
 That's deliberate.
-Several American brands (like Fender) have discovered that the bottom-of-the-line undersized guitars they order from miscellaneous Chinese factories actually sell better if they look like obsolete starter guitars - apparently many boomers who started out on the real thing still have a soft spot where it comes to baseball-bat necks, furniture-wood construction, and spray-can "sunbursts."
+Several American brands (like Fender) have discovered that the bottom-of-the-line undersized guitars they order from miscellaneous Chinese factories actually sell better if they look like obsolete starter guitars - apparently many boomers who started out on the real thing still have a soft spot where it comes to "features" like spray-can "sunbursts."

 True, the Chinese imitations are no longer built from furniture wood, and most of them have more playable necks.
 But an unfortunately high percentage of the under-$300 retro-looking parlor guitars have quality control issues that would have kept the US-built originals off the streets.
 (In fact, I just removed one that I liked personally, because so many folks have had serious problems with it.)
 And, like the old Kays and Harmonies they're copying, ANY under $500 guitar (and most under-$900 guitars) will all need set up to be made playable.
 I did include one retro guitar below that has gotten a relatively high percentage of good reviews.
 If you try any of the others, and you get one that's too far from playable, or has manufacturing defects, send it back and try again - the next one might be exceptionally nice - that's the "up-side" of poor quality control.